fastn-community/hero-design-template/README.md

 - `github`: Your GitHub Repository URL
 - `created-by`: The creator name (This is an optional field.
 You can fill this information)

-### 2. Implement Header Components
+### 2. Implement Hero Components

-In the "DEFINE YOUR HEADER COMPONENTS" section, you will find placeholders for implementing the header components of your header.
+In the "DEFINE YOUR Hero COMPONENTS" section, you will find placeholders for implementing the Hero components of your Hero.

-For the `header` component, you need to use the following headers (header details):
+For the `Hero` component, you need to use the following Heros (Hero details):

-**Note:** These headers will be used by the users for filling in their information.
-It's mandatory to use all these headers while creating your component.
+**Note:** These Heros will be used by the users for filling in their information.
+It's mandatory to use all these Heros while creating your component.

-- `caption site-name`: Your site name (e.g., "John Doe")
+- `title`: your title
+- `subtitle`: your body
+- `cta-primary-text`: your cta primary text
+- `cta-primary-url`: your cta primary url
+- `cta-secondary-text`: your cta secondary text
-- `string site-url`: Your site url
+- `cta-secondary-url`: your cta secondary url
-- `string site-logo`: Your site logo
-  (Optional for user)

-Replace the code present in the line numbers 32 to 39 with actual header component implementation/definition.
+- `image`: your image

+Replace the code present in component definition of `stack`: A custom web component or section in web development designed to create visually striking and attention-grabbing content layouts.
+`left-stack`:a web layout design where a prominent hero section with key content is positioned to the left, typically stacked alongside other content or sections on the webpage.
+`right-stack`:a web layout design where content or sections are stacked vertically on the right side of the screen.
+`heading-left`:A specific variation of a hero section or component where the main heading or text content is aligned to the left side of the screen.
+`heading-right`:A specific variation of a hero section or component where the main heading or text content is aligned to the right side of the screen.
+`heading-center`:A specific variation of a hero section or component where the main heading or text content is aligned to the center side of the screen.
+`without-image`:A specific variation of a hero section or component where the without image component. with actual component implementation/definition.

-**Note:** It is **recommended** to create a `component/header.ftd`  files for implementing components respectively.
+**Note:** It is **recommended** to create a `component/index.ftd`  files for implementing components respectively.

 Also, `assets` for your package is auto-imported, you can use `assets` to